Polycyclic aromatic hydrocarbon (PAH) abundances in the disk around T Chamaeleontis (T Cha): PAH sizes, ionization fraction, and mass during JWST observations: Radiative transfer modelling

-	The adopted density structure is that of a disk in a vertical hydrostatic equilibrium with an axisymmetric density profile
+The adopted density structure is that of a disk in a vertical hydrostatic equilibrium with an axisymmetric density profile,

-$\Sigma(r)$ denotes the surface density as a function of the radius having an exponent $\gamma$, with a reference value given by $\Sigma_0$ at the reference radius $R_0$. $\rho(z)$ has a Gaussian form with the maximum at the midplane and distribution along the vertical axis ($z$).
-The $1\sigma$ deviation of the midplane density along $z$ is referred to as the scale height that has radial form of
+$\Sigma(r)$ denotes the surface density as a function of the radius having an exponent $\gamma$, with a reference value given by $\Sigma_0$ at the reference radius, $R_0$. $\rho(z)$ has a Gaussian form with the maximum at the midplane and distribution along the vertical axis ($z$).
+The $1\sigma$ deviation of the midplane density along $z$ is referred to as the scale height, with its radial form expressed as

-where the radial exponent $\beta$ is called the flaring index; $H_0$ is the reference scale height at $R_0$.
+where the radial exponent, $\beta$, is called the flaring index and $H_0$ is the reference scale height at $R_0$.

-To calculate radiative transfer in {\tt MCFOST}, the density structure is defined over a mesh-grid that can be {radially divided} in multiple components.
+To calculate radiative transfer in {\tt MCFOST}, the density structure is defined over a mesh-grid that can be radially divided in multiple components.
 For each component, we specify inner and outer radii, total dust mass ($M_\mathrm{d}$) and scale height, in terms of $H_0$, $R_0$, and $\beta$, as input parameters.
-Thus, we parametrize the radial dust surface density ($\Sigma_\mathrm{d}(r)$) and scale height ($H(r)$) in the model assuming the density form of Equation \ref{Eqn:5}.
+Thus, we parametrised the radial dust surface density ($\Sigma_\mathrm{d}(r)$) and scale height ($H(r)$) in the model, assuming the density form from Equation \ref{Eqn:5}.

-Since it is well-accepted that T Cha has a gap in the dust disk, we primarily consider two components within the density grid - an inner and an outer disk, radially separated by a gap with $\Sigma_\mathrm{d}=0$.
-However, the ALMA CO line observations did not infer a gap in the gas disk ({H15}; \citealt{Wolfer+2023}).
-Also, spatially resolved ALMA continuum observations have so far only confirmed a gap in the larger millimetre size grains {H18}.
-Hence, we also explore the possibility of smaller dust grains in the so-called dust gap, where we add another component within the grid representing the `gap' region with non-zero dust mass.
+Since it is well-accepted that T Cha has a gap in the dust disk, we primarily considered two components within the density grid: an inner and an outer disk, radially separated by a gap with $\Sigma_\mathrm{d}=0$.
+However, the ALMA CO line observations did not infer a gap in the gas disk (H15; \citealt{Wolfer+2023}).
+Also, spatially resolved ALMA continuum observations have so far only confirmed a gap in the larger millimetre-sized grains H18.
+Hence, we also explored the possibility of smaller dust grains in the so-called dust gap, where we added another component within the grid representing the `gap' region with non-zero dust mass.

 The inner edge of the inner disk is directly illuminated by the central star and achieves a very high temperature.
-This results in puffing-up of the inner disk scale height within a thin rim at its inner edge \citep{Dullemond+2001}.
-Hence, we assume the inner disk geometry {in our model} to have such a `puffed-up' inner rim {component having a higher scale height than the rest of the inner disk}.
+This results in a puffing-up of the inner disk scale height within a thin rim at its inner edge \citep{Dullemond+2001}.
+Hence, we assumed the inner disk geometry in our model would have such a `puffed-up' inner rim component, with a higher scale height than the rest of the inner disk.